Wrightsville Beach Historic Square

 The museum is designed to reflect how life was lived in a typical summer cottage at Wrightsville Beach.
 Step into a bedroom, bathroom and kitchen outfitted with typical furnishings from the 1940s; see a twelve-foot model of 1910 Wrightsville Beach—complete with trolley; and take some time to relax on a front porch rocking chair and dream of days gone by.

-The Ewing-Bordeaux Cottage, circa 1924, recently found a new home in the Wrightsville Beach Historic Square.
+The Ewing-Bordeaux Cottage, circa 1924, also calls Wrightsville Beach Historic Square home.
 The house was donated to the Wrightsville Beach Museum of History and was moved across the Causeway Bridge about a mile from its original location at 405 North Lumina Avenue.
-The building will double the footprint of the museum and will serve as the permanent home of the Waterman Hall of Fame, which celebrates the island's water sports and coastal professions that are so important to our beach community.
+The building serves as the permanent home of the Waterman Hall of Fame, which celebrates the island's water sports and coastal professions that are so important to our beach community.